MareoRaft/prove-math/text-files/ideas.md

 85.
 Is there a way to EDIT what appears in the URL of a browser using JavaScript?
 (In particular, can I edit the args or the query?
 It seems that gmail does this whenever you compose a message!!!)

+codeanywhere seems to work pretty well at this point.
+This may be easier than using a VM in future scenarios.
+There may even be container replication (but I haven't looked into it).
+The downside, of course, is that one needs internet connection in order to work.